GarvJuneja977/vscode_extension_leetcode/README.md

 - **Real-Time Progress Updates**: Provides real-time feedback on the extraction and testing process.
 - **Seamless Integration**: Integrates smoothly with VSCode, enhancing the competitive programming experience.

-# Project Name

-This project is a browser extension designed to simplify test case management and execution by integrating sample test cases from a desired URL into the extension's workflow.

 ## Project Structure

 - **icons**